How do we reduce our greenhouse gas emissions from transportation?

 Programs in Duluth working to help make active transportation available for everyone include Community Action Duluth’s Bikes Plus program and Zeitgeist’s many initiatives such as Bus Bike Walk Month, Winter Bike Week, and Places for People.
 And a citizen-led project is working to revitalize I-35 and better connect Canal Park to Downtown through improved pedestrian and bike infrastructure.

 Through state legislation emissions from transportation have decreased 8% in the state of Minnesota between 2005 and 2016.
 However we need to and can do more.

 Enhancing transportation’s efficiency in Duluth means moving towards more hybrid and and electric vehicles.
-We can also work on efficiency by buying more fuel-efficient vehicles, stop letting our cars idle, and advocating for more efficient fuel standards.
+We can also work on efficiency by buying more fuel-efficient vehicles, prevent our cars from idling, and advocating for more efficient fuel standards.

 Duluth has already taken some action towards reducing greenhouse emissions from transportation by moving away from vehicles that require the combustion of fossil fuels.
 Moving to electric vehicles, even on the current electricity grid can reduce carbon by 7,000 tons a year per car.
 If we electrify vehicles of all kinds we make the way for transportation without emissions as electric vehicles charged with renewable energy sources reduce carbon emissions to zero.